Wilto/wilto-makes-food/_src/articles/sourdough-starter.md

 alt: A clear glass bowl containing a wet, bubbling dough.
 ---

-For those of you fortunate enough to [hold in your hands a descendant of my sourdough starter](https://www.patreon.com/bePatron?c=898002&rid=2539311), “Dwigt Rortugal”: you are now in possession of an _authentic_ Greater-Bostonian sourdough culture—yes, that’s right, just like the ones you’ve read about in all the hottest, hippest bread baking circles.
+For those of you fortunate enough to [hold in your hands a descendant of my sourdough starter](https://www.patreon.com/bePatron?c=898002&rid=2539311), “Dwigt Rortugal:” you are now in possession of an _authentic_ Greater-Bostonian sourdough culture—yes, that’s right, just like the ones you’ve read about in all the hottest, hippest bread baking circles.
 A descendant of a Philadephian culture, this starter was tempered in the fires of North Cambridge and honed on the streets of Watertown.
 This lovingly cared-for specimen—possessed of incredible strength and hardiness—was hand-delivered to me by [Sara Wachter-Boettcher](https://twitter.com/sara_ann_marie) on a cold winter’s night by the sea, lo those many years ago.
 And so the legend now continues with you.

 Everyone else: your starter is probably fine also.

+Either way, here’s how to keep it alive.

 ### Maintaining Your Sourdough Starter